 The broth at Kame Ramen NYC is also very filling.
 It is the perfect size for a satisfying meal, and it will leave you feeling full and satisfied.
 If you are looking for a delicious and filling bowl of ramen, the broth at Kame Ramen NYC is definitely worth trying.

 The meat was a double edged sword for this bowl.
 Looking at the picture below, it looks prepared perfectly which leaves the mouth salivating with anticipation.
-However, once we bite into it we find the pork chashu to be a little tough and not quite as marinaded as we would have liked.
-This reinforces our hypothesis that the ingredients may have been left too long in the bowl and overcooked.

 The overall execution is really a balancing act.
 Whereas the noodles and meat scream being overcooked, the broth screams perfection.
 For this reviewer, the broth really saves this bowl and elevates it past mediocre.

-Side Note: The dishes here provided diners the options of adding extras such as the poached egg seen below.
+The dishes here provided diners the options of adding extras such as the poached egg seen below.
 This allows the individual to customize the dish to their liking and the egg was poached perfectly in this case.
 This helped aid the execution and overall score.